Steelers dominate early, hold off Titans for 27-24 win

 NASHVILLE, Tenn.
+(AP) — The Pittsburgh Steelers stand alone as the AFC’s last undefeated team thanks to a dominant start and a bit of late luck.

-(AP) — Ben Roethlisberger threw two touchdown passes to Diontae Johnson, and the Pittsburgh Steelers remained perfect by holding off Tennessee for a 27-24 victory Sunday in a game originally postponed when the Titans came down with the NFL’s first COVID-19 outbreak of the season.
+Ben Roethlisberger threw two touchdown passes to Diontae Johnson, and the Steelers remained perfect by holding off Tennessee for a 27-24 victory Sunday in a game postponed three weeks after the Titans came down with the NFL’s first COVID-19 outbreak of the season.

-In a matchup of the AFC’s two remaining undefeated teams, the Titans rallied from 17 down.
-They failed to complete the comeback when Stephen Gostkowski, who made a 51-yarder earlier, missed from 45 yards wide right with 14 seconds left that sent the Steelers running around the field in celebration and the Titans (5-1) stunned.
+In a matchup of the conference’s two remaining unbeaten teams, the Titans rallied by scoring 17 straight after being smothered in the first half.

+They failed to complete the comeback when Stephen Gostkowski, who made a 51-yarder earlier, missed wide right from 45 yards with 14 seconds left, sending the Steelers running around the field in celebration and stunning the Titans (5-1).
+Even Roethlisberger appeared shocked the four-time Pro Bowl kicker missed.

+“Oh, man.
+I mean, I was surprised he missed it,” Steelers wide receiver JuJu Smith-Schuster said.
+“Our idea was to go into overtime.
+A good kicker.
+It’s tough.
+It’s good for us.”

 The Steelers improved to 6-0 for their best start since 1978, when Pittsburgh won its first seven on the way to the Super Bowl.
 This was just the fifth time undefeated teams had met in Week 7 or later, and the winner of the previous four all made the Super Bowl.